OfficeDev/teams-toolkit/docs/vscode-extension/envchecker-help.md

 **NOTE**: Please restart all your Visual Studio Code instances after the installation is finished.

+## Current installed Node.js is not in the supported version list (SPFx hosting)

+ When `SPFx` is selected as the hosting type, only LTS versions (v10, v12 and v14) of Node.js are supported by TeamsFx currently, please make sure the installed Node.js meets this requirement.
+In addition, **Node v14 (LTS)** would be recommended to be installed.

+**NOTE**: Please restart all your Visual Studio Code instances after the installation is finished.

 ## Why .NET SDK is needed?

 The `.NET SDK` is used to